pavuzu/technical-interview-questions/docs/Databases.md

       FOREIGN KEY (CourseID) REFERENCES Courses(CourseID) )
   ```

-  In this example, multiple students can be enrolled in multiple courses.
-The `Enrollment` table acts as a bridge between the `Students` and `Courses` tables, establishing a many-to-many relationship.

 These relationships help establish data integrity, improve data organization, and enable efficient data retrieval through join operations.
 The choice of relationship type depends on the nature of the data and the business requirements of the database design.